openxrlab/xrmocap/docs/en/getting_started.md

 ## Evaluation

-We provide pretrained models in the respective method folders in [config](config).

 ### Evaluate with a single GPU / multiple GPUs

 #### Optimization-based methods

-Evaluate on the Shelf/Campus/CMU Panoptic datasets

 - Evaluate on the Shelf dataset and run the tool without tracking.